LaBlazer/lcd-simulator/README.md

 # lcd-simulator
-Simulator for the LCD controller ILI9341 on ARM development board FRDM-K64F
+Simulator for the LCD controller ILI9341 on ARM development board FRDM-K64F used for the APPS course in VSB-TUO
 * Currently works only on x64 Windows

 ### How to run: